kubeslice-ent/egs-installation/README.md

    - **Endpoint Configuration:** Configure worker-specific monitoring endpoints if they're in different clusters
    - **Array Structure:** Use YAML array syntax with `-` for each worker entry
    - **Consistent Pattern:** Follow the same configuration structure for all workers
+   - **🔧 Cluster Access:** **Critical:** For workers in different clusters, ensure worker-specific `kubeconfig` and `kubecontext` values are properly specified.
+If using global kubeconfig, verify it has access to all worker clusters.

 ---